 Descriptive analysis utilizes human perceptions functioning as instrumental measures to quantify the sensory parameters of products.
 These perceptions reflect how the panelists respond to the products, including all sensations related to appearance, auditory, smell, touch, feeling, etc4,7

 .
 Sensations are complex processes affected by many different factors and there are inherent differences in human subjects.
 As a result, individual panelists can perceive and interpret the same stimulus differently5

 .
 This may result from panelists assigning different meanings to the same stimulus1

-, differences in threshold intensity, ability/inability to detect small intensity differences8
+, differences in threshold sensitivity, ability/inability to detect small intensity differences8

-.
+, and different scoring behaviors.
 Individual scoring effects from scale and ranges are quite common in descriptive analysis.
-For example, if one panelist scores the products at a high intensity levels, but another one evaluates the same products at low intensity levels, a scale effect is created.
+For example, if one panelist scores the products at a high intensity levels, but another one evaluates the same products at low intensity levels, a scale effect, or a magnitude interaction, is created.
 In the range effect, some panelists use a greater range of intensities on the scale to rate the products than others2

 .
-As a result, one or more panelists may commit magnitude or crossover errors; some may fail to discriminate differences on specific attributes in the product array.
+As a result, one or more panelists may commit magnitude or crossover interaction; some also may fail to discriminate differences on specific attributes in the product array.

 - Reliability is the ability to provide the same attribute scores to the same product; also referred to as “repeatability”6